flekschas/utils/README.md

 This is a collection of utility functions that I keep using across different projects.
-I primarily created this package for myself so I don't have to re-implement over and over again and have a central place for testing them.
+I primarily created this package for myself so I don't have to re-implement certain functions over and over again, and to have a central place for testing them.

 ## Install